stepnem/draft-ietf-dnsop-generalized-notify/draft-thomassen-dnsop-generalized-dns-notifications.md

 current information about the DNSKEY RRset in each signer.
-The problem is that modern “signers” will typically do DNSKEY rollovers (especially ZSK rollovers) automatically without informing anyone else, because the ZSK rollover is a completely internal matter to the signer of the zone.
+The problem is that modern “signers” will typically do DNSKEY rollovers (especially ZSK rollovers) automatically without informing anyone else, because a single-signer setup is often assume (in which case the ZSK rollover is a matter completely internal to the signer).

-Except that in the multi-signer case it isn’t.
-And therefore the multi-signer controller must poll frequently to minimize the potential outage window between one signer changing its version of the DNSKEY RRset and the controller noticing and re-synchronizing all signers.
+In the multi-signer case, this is not a correct assumption.
+The multi-signer controller therefore must poll frequently to minimize the time window between one signer changing its version of the DNSKEY RRset and the controller noticing and re-synchronizing all signers.

 Frequent scanning: costly.
-Infrequent scanning: slower convergence (i.e. longer potential outage).
+Infrequent scanning: slower convergence (i.e. longer potential inconsistency across signers).

 # CDS/CDNSKEY and CSYNC Notifications